It's free to visit and everyone is welcome

 Getting Here by Car and Parking

-If you hold a Blue Badge you can use one of the Blue Badge parking spaces on the Western Campus.
+If you hold a Blue Badge you can use one of the Blue Badge parking spaces on the Western Campus, use our postcode, LS2 9LP, to find us (what3words blunt.bravo.flows).
 Unfortunately we can’t offer parking for any other visitors.

 Getting Here by Train